HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 An _interaction_ in this context refers to the user experience of providing an input to a web application and waiting for the next frame of visual feedback to be painted on the screen.
 The only inputs that are considered for INP are clicks, taps, and key presses.
 The INP value itself is taken from one of the worst interaction latencies on the page.
 Refer to the <a hreflang="en" href="https://web.dev/inp/#what-is-inp">INP documentation</a> for more info on how it's calculated.

 Unlike FID, INP is a measure of all interactions on the page, not just the first one.
-It also measures the entire time until the next frame is painted, unlike FID which only measures the time until the event handler only starts_ _processing.
+It also measures the entire time until the next frame is painted, unlike FID which only measures the time until the event handler starts processing.
 In these ways, INP is a much more representative metric of the holistic user experience on the page.

 A website has "good" INP if 75% of its INP experiences are faster than 200 ms. A website has "poor" INP if the 75th percentile is greater than or equal to 500 ms. Otherwise, it's INP is assessed as "needs improvement".